pluwum/shopping-list-api/README.md

 - b.
 Enable users to create, update, view and delete a shopping list
 - c.
 Add, update, view or delete items in a shopping list

+You can try out the application hosted on heroku [here](https://python-shoppinglist-api.herokuapp.com/)

 # Usage
 The API can be accessed using the following end points